 Concentration of credit risk is the risk of loss attributed to the magnitude of the County Pool's investment in a single issuer of securities.
 For each authorized investment type, state law restricts the maximum percentages allowed in the portfolio and per issuer.
 See Note 2(b).
-As of December 31, 2008, the investment pool has five percent or more of its total investments with the following issuers: 12% in Federal National Mortgage Association, 11% in General Electric Capital Corporation (commercial paper, floating rate securities and corporate bonds), 9% in Federal Home Loan Mortgage Corporation, 9% in Federal Mortgage Credit, 7% in Federal Home Loan Bank, 6% in Bank of America, N.A. (negotiable certificates of deposit, banker's acceptance and corporate bonds), 6% in U.S. Treasuries and 5% in Union Bank of California (negotiable certificates of deposit, commercial paper and floating rate securities).
+As of December 31, 2009, the investment pool has five percent or more of its total investments with the following issuers: 34% in U.S. Treasuries (notes, t-bills and cash management bills), 15% in Federal National Mortgage Association, 13% in Federal Home Loan Mortgage Corporation, 9% in Repurchase Agreements, 8% in Federal Home Loan Bank and 6% in General Electric Capital Corporation (commercial paper, corporate bonds and corporate bonds - floating rate).